microsoft/live-share/docs/reference/security.md

 </tr>
 </table>

-Better still, the notification gives you the ability to "remove" a guest that has joined if for some reason you do not know who they are by simply hitting the remove button.
-(For example, if you posted your link on a company-wide chat system and a random employee joined).
+Better still, the notification gives you the ability to remove a guest that has joined if for some reason you do not know them.
+(For example, if you accidentally posted your link on a company-wide chat system and a random employee joined.)
+Simply click on the "Remove" button that appears and they will be removed from the collaboration session.

 ### Requiring guest approval